 High-Q one- and two-dimensional phononic cavities

-Host: University of Valencia – Material Sciences Institute
+Host: University of Valencia – Institute for Material Sciences (ICMUV)

 I received a Bachelor and a Master degree in Physics after attending the Federal University of Parana (Curitiba, Brazil), in 2013 and 2015, respectively.
-For my Master I did a theoretical work on Foundation of Quantum Mechanics.
-In my thesis, entitled “A measure of physical reality”, we made use of tools of Quantum Information Theory to propose an empirical protocol by which one can identify the elements of reality within Quantum Mechanics.
+For my Master I developed a theoretical work on Foundation of Quantum Mechanics using tools of Quantum Information Theory.
 Before that, during my graduation, I worked in a project concerning friction of circular bodies.